Helmet-based ventilation is superior to face mask for patients with respiratory distress

 Helmet patients also were more likely to survive.
 When compared at 90 days, 34 percent (15 patients) in the helmet group had died, compared to 56 percent (22 patients) in the face mask group.

 Adverse trial-related events were minor.
 They included three skin ulcers for each group.

 "These findings build on a shifting paradigm where less is more in the care of critically ill patients," said Bhakti Patel, MD, assistant professor of medicine and first author of the study.
 "We have chosen less sedation for more mental animation; less bed rest for more physical activity; and now we're choosing less intubations for more noninvasive ventilation."

-The helmets used in this study are distributed by Sea-Long Medical Systems, Inc, based in Louisville, KY.
-One helmet costs about $100.
+The helmets used in this study are distributed by Sea-Long Medical Systems, Inc, based in Texas.